lharding/lsh-bin/README.md

 ### obsess

+Poor-person's version of `watch(1)`.
 Repeatedly run a command at a specified frequency, clearing the terminal before each execution.

 Usage: `obsess DELAY COMMAND...`

 `DELAY` is the (floating point) number of seconds between invokations of `COMMAND`.
 Try `obsess 1 date` if it's not clear what this script is for.

 ### rclip

+#### DEPRECATED!

 Remote clipboard with logging; replaces Pocket, Pinboard, etc with a very small shell script.